SAP Licensing FAQ for IT Leaders, Procurement Teams, and SAP Administrators

 Q: What happens during an SAP license audit, and how can we prepare?

-• Audit Process: SAP (or an authorized third-party auditor) will notify you of a license audit and request data.
+- Audit Process: SAP (or an authorized third-party auditor) will notify you of a license audit and request data.
 Typically, you’ll be asked to run the USMM tool on each system and consolidate results with LAW.
-You submit the LAW report to SAP, which shows the number of users in each license category and any package/engine usage.
+You submit the LAW report to SAP, which displays the number of users in each license category and any package or engine usage.
 SAP might also inquire about indirect usage (interfaces) and specific products.
 In some cases, auditors might do on-site interviews or ask for additional evidence (like user lists or contracts for third-party apps).

-• Common Audit Findings: The audit will check if your named user counts exceed your entitlement for each category and if you used any unlicensed software components.
+- Common Audit Findings: The audit will verify whether your named user counts exceed your entitlement for each category and whether you have used any unlicensed software components.
 For example, if you have 120 Professional Users but only purchased 100, you’re under-licensed by 20.
 Or if you started using a module (say SAP Cash Management) that wasn’t in your contract, that’s a compliance gap.
 Indirect access is also scrutinized now – SAP might identify document creation by external systems and compare it to any Digital Access licenses you have.

-• Internal Measurements: Run your USMM/LAW measurements before the official audit.
-This lets you see potential compliance issues in advance.
+- Internal Measurements: Run your USMM/LAW measurements before the official audit.
+This allows you to identify potential compliance issues in advance.
 Review the output for anomalies (like old user accounts counting toward licenses).

-• Clean Up Users: Before measurement, cleanse your user base.
-Lock or delete accounts no longer in use (especially dialogue users of former employees).
+- Clean Up Users: Before measurement, cleanse your user base.
+Lock or delete accounts that are no longer in use (especially those of former employees).
 Ensure each remaining user is assigned the correct license type in the system user master record.
 SAP allows certain technical/system users (like background job users, depending on the contract) to be excluded from the count.

-• Review Classification: Check that users are classified appropriately (Professional vs Limited, etc.) based on their duties.
+- Review Classification: Verify that users are classified accurately (Professional vs. Limited, etc.) based on their job responsibilities.
 If someone has a higher license type than needed, consider reclassifying before the audit (with documentation).
 Conversely, if someone were using more than their license allows, they should upgrade their classification ahead of time to avoid non-compliance findings.

-• During the Audit, provide the data requested promptly.
+- During the Audit, provide the data requested promptly.
 Ensure management and your SAP account executive are aware of the audit.
 The findings will typically be shared with you – review them carefully.
 If you disagree (for example, you believe some users were counted incorrectly or some engine metrics are wrong), you can dispute and provide evidence.
-Audits are negotiable; SAP might be open to solutions like migrating to a different license model or adjusting your contract rather than a straight penalty.
+Audits are negotiable; SAP may be open to solutions such as migrating to a different license model or adjusting your contract rather than imposing a straight penalty.

 Managing Licenses Across Multiple Systems or Regions